raphaelcohn/swaddle/README.md

 # swaddle

-[swaddle] wraps up your newly built programs (with 'swaddling') as ready-to-go signed releases: packages, package repositories and even websites, using simple data files stored in source control _laid out as you would have them in a package_.
-It is designed to be the final step after build and test:-
+[swaddle] wraps up your newly built programs (with 'swaddling') as ready-to-go signed releases: archives, packages, package repositories and even release note websites, using simple data files stored in source control _laid out as you would have them in a package_.
+It's MIT-licensed, making it friendly to adopt.

+## The Final Step

+[swaddle] is your final step after build and test:-

 * it creates a GitHub release
   * with all files attached